-- (7) Each TSP and QSE must provide internal facilities and communications to collect and furnish data and voice signals to the ERCOT WAN as required by the ERCOT Protocols.
-For TSPs these include, but may not be limited to, voice communications, ICCP, and Supervisory Control And Data Acquisition (SCADA) for substations and other Transmission Facilities.
-For QSEs these include, but may not be limited to, voice communications, ICCP, and SCADA for Resources. - (8) QSEs and TSPs shall supply, implement, and maintain all data and voice communication facilities required to fulfill the obligations set forth in these Operating Guides. - (9) ERCOT WAN participants shall provide adequate physical facilities to support the ERCOT WAN communications equipment.
-The physical facilities and communications equipment requirements include: - (a) Provide an analog business phone line or PBX analog extension for troubleshooting and maintenance of equipment; - (b) Provide a height of 24" of rack space in a 19" wide rack; - (c) Provide two separate UPS single-phase 115 VAC 20 amp circuits, each with four receptacles in the 19" rack listed above; - (d) Provide building wiring from circuit termination to equipment rack; - (e) Within 24-hours notice, provide ERCOT employees or contractors access to the communication facility; - (f) Within one-hour notice, provide emergency access to the facility to ERCOT employees or contractors; - (g) Provide on site personnel to escort ERCOT employees or contractors; - (h) Provide a firewall or router, located at the Market Participant site, for the network address translation of internal Market Participant addresses to external addresses on the ERCOT LAN; - (i) Provide connectivity from Market Participant firewall or router to ERCOT LAN located at Market Participant site.
-Market Participants are responsible for their own security through this connection; - (j) Provide a channel bank with at least one T1 interface and four Foreign Exchange Station (FXS) ports.
+- (g) Each TSP and QSE must provide internal facilities and communications to collect and furnish data and voice signals to the ERCOT WAN as required by the ERCOT Protocols.
+For TSPs these include, but may not be limited to, voice communications, ICCP, and Supervisory Control and Data Acquisition (SCADA) for substations and other Transmission Facilities.
+For QSEs these include, but may not be limited to, voice communications, ICCP, and SCADA for Resources. - (h) ERCOT WAN participants shall provide adequate physical facilities to support the ERCOT WAN communications equipment.
+The physical facilities and communications equipment requirements include: - (i) Provide an analog business phone line or PBX analog extension for troubleshooting and maintenance of equipment; - (ii) Provide a height of 24" of rack space in a 19" wide rack; - (iii) Provide two separate UPS single-phase 115 VAC 20 amp circuits, each with four receptacles in the 19" rack listed above; - (iv) Provide building wiring from circuit termination to equipment rack; - (v) Within 24-hours notice, provide ERCOT employees or contractors access to the communication facility; - (vi) Within one-hour notice, provide emergency access to the facility to ERCOT employees or contractors; - (vii) Provide on site personnel to escort ERCOT employees or contractors; - (viii) Provide a firewall or router, located at the Market Participant site, for the network address translation of internal Market Participant addresses to external addresses on the ERCOT LAN; - (ix) Provide connectivity from Market Participant firewall or router to ERCOT LAN located at Market Participant site.
+Market Participants are responsible for their own security through this connection; - (x) Provide a channel bank with at least one T1 interface and four Foreign Exchange Station (FXS) ports.
 Connect FXS (e.g. PBX, key system) to the appropriate equipment.
-On the digital T1 stream, levels for voice are zero dpm for transmit and receive; - (k) Dual cable entrances to Market Participant, connecting to different Telco Central Offices is highly recommended; and

-(1) Provide ERCOT with internal IP addressing scheme as needed for network design.
+On the digital T1 stream, levels for voice are zero dpm for transmit and receive; - (xi) Dual cable entrances to Market Participant, connecting to different Telco Central Offices is highly recommended; and - (xii) Provide ERCOT with internal IP addressing scheme as needed for network design.
 This will be kept confidential.